ROOSSOp2452/FRAUD_DETECTION/README.md

 ﻿# FRAUD_DETECTION
-Sure!
-Below is a sample **README** file for your project that involves fraud detection using the dataset (`Fraud.csv`), machine learning, and visualization.

----

-# Fraud Detection Using Machine Learning

 This project aims to detect fraudulent transactions from a dataset containing various financial transactions.
 The dataset includes details about transactions like type, amount, and balances, along with a label indicating whether the transaction was fraudulent or not.
 The goal is to build a predictive model that can classify transactions as either "fraud" or "no fraud."